 Artist Tips for Successful Art Openings

 A successful art opening creates a buzz in the art community, not only about the art and the artist, but also about the gallery.
-The better the opening, the more people talk; word spreads and subsequent attendance at the show increases.
+The better the opening, the more people talk; word spreads and attendance at the show increases.
 And we all know that the more people who see the art, the greater the chances of making sales.
-With these facts in mind, the following pointers are designed to make your openings successful in terms of publicity, attendance, and sales.
+With this in mind, the following pointers are designed to make your openings successful in terms of publicity, attendance, and sales.

-The best way to make an art opening work for you is to create, in advance, a level of anticipation that encourages as many people to come and see your art as possible.
-Craft a compelling announcement or press release, disseminate it as widely within the art community as possible-- typically at online art and event websites-- and make sure that everyone sees it in plenty of time to make plans to attend your show.
-This announcement should be clearly written (so that ordinary people can understand it) and contain two to three paragraphs of two to three sentences each-- nothing more-- keep it simple.
-In addition to events websites, email it to relevant local arts organizations, newspapers that list local events, and any local radio or TV stations or shows that regularly cover on local arts and culture happenings (including community access channels).
-If your gallery has an advertising budget, make sure your show notice appears in as many local and regional visual arts publications and on as many community events calendar websites as possible.
+The best way to make an art opening work for you is to create a level of anticipation that encourages as many people to come and see your art as possible.
+In cooperation with the gallery, put together a compelling announcement or press release, get the word out as widely within the art community as possible-- typically on social networking pages and area art and event websites-- and make sure everyone sees it in plenty of time to make plans to attend your show.
+The announcement should be clearly written (so that pretty much anyone can understand it) and contain two to three paragraphs of two to three sentences each briefly describing not only the show, but also include an enticing sentence or two about the experience of seeing the art.
+That's about all you need; quick and simple.

 Services for Artists and Collectors